serroml/mcserver-gcp-shell/README.md

 The script will only work correctly when you have an account at https://playit.gg, logged in and created the tunnel in your playit.gg account.

+You will need to create a tunnel in your Playit account pointing to port 25565.

 If you followed the steps correctly and there were no problems, you should be able to enjoy your free and private Minecraft server.

 The docker-compose file contains the configuration of how the container will be created to run for your server, if you want to run a specific version you must edit it and change the version you want by editing the line "VERSION: ".